Sharryn Jackson: Re-election into federal parliament

 Jackson was a successful candidate at the 2007 federal election, regaining her former seat of Hasluck.
-Jackson was probably aided in her campaign by voter discontent relating to a Government decision to allow the construction of a brick works in the electorate, against the wishes of the sitting member, Stuart Henry.
+During this time, a Government decision to allow the construction of a brick works in the electorate, against the wishes of the sitting member, Stuart Henry led to voter discontent.
 Mirroring an election promise made by John Howard when he was visiting the electorate the previous week, Jackson announced that Labor would undertake major roads funding in Hasluck, including the construction of a grade-separated interchange at Great Eastern Highway and Roe Highway, to cost $48 million.
 As of 2010, Jackson had not met this election promise.

 At the 2010 federal election it took several days to determine an outcome in the seat of Hasluck as the result was very close.
 Ken Wyatt claimed victory in the seat on 29 August, with over 900 votes ahead on a two-party preferred basis.